amacdougall/blog-posts/pp_01_command.md

 approach is ineffective.
 For simple updates, such as a photo's position, perhaps it would be sufficient to send JS a model update; but more complex actions, such as text input, must be stored as commands holding sophisticated state such as text patches and formatting object fragments.
-The goal of applying only deltas, right?
-And sending patch or fragmentary format data to JS would add complexity we don't need.
+We have the goal of applying only deltas, right?
+And sending patch or fragmentary format data to JS would add complexity we don't need, since we'd need code on the JS side to incorporate fragmentary data into the model.

 My second thought was to give each runtime its own history, with special commands used to hand over control of the undo and redo buttons -- literally